fluencelabs/Gitcoin-GR11-Hackathon/README.md

 ## About Fluence

 Fluence provides the infrastructure and tools to enable decentralized compute for applications and backends on peer-to-peer networks.
 Nodes in the the Fluence peer-to-peer network host content-addressable services comprised of WebAssembly Interface Types (IT) modules.
 Aqua, Fluence's purpose-built distribute systems programming language, allows developers to seamlessly program distributed networks and compose hosted services into decentralized applications.
 As as result, the Fluence platform allows you to bring peer-to-peer compute to a variety of Web3 use cases including data storage, blockchains, identity and to develop custom hosted services and workflows using the Fluence stack.

 ## The Prizes

-Fluence provides named prizes in the following categories:
+Fluence provides named prizes of $500 each for up to three best and unique submissions for each of the following categories:

-### USD 2,500 Best use of Fluence compute for your dApp

-Examples in this category include

-* Use Fluence to power a decentralized NFT creation and storage solution using, for examples, NFT.storage.
-We are especially excited about using Fluence compute to dynamically update the metadata of mutable NFTs.
-* Use Fluence to create a multi source DEX price oracle.
-We see Fluence compute at the "decenter" of querying and processing of streams to facilitate the optimal computation of buy/sell orders and routing to DExs.
-* Use Fluence to capture, process and index events across multiple EVMs, e.g., Ethereum L1 and L2, Avalanche, Moonriver, etc., for a (common) contract and store the results on Ceramic or Textile.
-Not unlike optimal order processing and routing, we see a need for a decentralized compute solution to make real-time transaction routing decisions for a contract available, or to me made available, across EVM providers.

-### USD 2,500 Best new tooling or pattern for other developers to use Fluence

-Examples in the category include

-* Use Fluence to build a highly performant, decentralized network explorer.
-Such a solution, for example, could use an IPFS-based store capability to serve as a hot cache and Fluence to dynamically create network slices requested by users
-* Port a Web3 library to Wasm IT and deploy to the Fluence network.
-We are especially psyched about libraries directly or indirectly supporting EVM interaction or providing middleware services to the EVM or other Web3 protocols
-* Port or implement a signature signing and verification service as Wasm IT modules for Ethereum, e.g., eth_sign and sign typed data, and compatible EVM ecosystems.
-* Implement and deploy Wasm IT modules to create, manage or verify Decentralized Identity (DID) or Verifiable Credentials (VC) documents and associated linked data.
-An implementation using BBS+ would score a lot of points

-### USD 1,000 Best use of Fluence with another event sponsor

-In this category, considerations are given to the use of Fluence with any one (or more) of the event co-sponsors.
+* Write a tutorial on a use case of your choosing on how to integrate Fluence and Aqua with one or more of IPFS, Ceramic or Textile.
+The tutorial should be ready for Medium publication and the associated code should be provided in a Github or Gitlab repo with MIT/Apache 2.0 license.
+For example, you could use Fluence to create NFTs on one or more protocols and Aqua to compose the workflow over Fluence compute and (mutable) decentrazlied storage.

+* Write a tutorial on a use case of your choosing that shows how to use [IPLD](https://ipld.io/) with Fluence and Aqua with one or more of Bitcoin, Ethereum, Polkadot or Avalanche.
+The tutorial should be ready for Medium publication and the associated code should be provided in a Github or Gitlab repo with MIT/Apache 2.0 license.
+For example, you could use Fluence and Aqua to index and search IPFS hosted blogs and websites.

+* Write a tutorial on a use case of your choosing on how to use Decentralized Identities (DID) or Verifiable Credentials (VC)w ith Fluence and Aqua from the issuer, holder and/or verifier perspectives.
+The tutorial should be ready for Medium publication and the associated code should be provided in a Github or Gitlab repo with MIT/Apache 2.0 license.
+For example, you could use Fluence to create a distributed and decentralized verifier for Verifiable Credentials.

 ## Resources